razecodetech/magento2-order-tracking/README.md

-# Razecode TrackOrder for Magento 2
+# Razecode Order Tracking for Magento 2

 Magento 2 Order Tracking extension by Razecode allows customers or guest users to check the status of their orders using order ID, Email address or Mobile number.